 Try warming up with a 10-minute walk, five-minute jog, or a 15-minute stationary cycle.

 A proper cool-down ensures your body can recover.
-It regulates blood flow and heart rate after an intense weightlifting session.
-Stretching boosts flexibility, range of motion, and athletic performance.
+For example, it regulates blood flow and heart rate after an intense weightlifting session.
+In addition, stretching boosts flexibility, range of motion, and athletic performance.

 Practice Proper Form

-It’s easy to get hurt when performing strength training without proper form.
+It’s easy to get hurt when completing a weightlifting program without proper form.
 Between 1990 and 2007, there were over 970,000 weight training-related injuries that required treatment by US hospitals.